itisusama-writer/cap-to-story/original.md

 - Birthday girl, Happy Birthday with ketchup on plate, and wishes on instagram.
 - Girl in mountain, sitting on a ledge petting a goat, sad.
 - Black top sleeveless girl walk after the rain on road in the evening in dark.
-- 4 gitls chanting something in a echoing room.
+- 4 girls chanting something in a echoing room.
 - Girl in black hoodie, in a public concert, face covered, looking at the stage.
 - LCWU haunted abandoned girls hostel.
 - Girl at night looking back trying to run and hide from someone.